-In this article we’ll show you how to make cannabutter using butane hash oil (BHO), aka shatter, dabs, wax, or honey oil.
-Making edibles from shatter can easily done using this be used with our great tasting marijuana brownie recipe.
+In this article we’ll show you how to make cannabutter from concentrates using butane hash oil (BHO), aka shatter, dabs, wax, or rosin.
+Marijuana butter made with concentrates are much cleaner tasting than those made with plant material, and it’s a bit easier to gauge potency.

 How to decarboxylate butane hash oil (BHO)

-It is important to make sure that you decarboxylate your butane hash oil into a heat proof container such as parchment paper with the sides folded up into a small rectangular box to contain it, otherwise you risk the oil melting and dripping off and wasting.
+Decarboxylate the concentrate on parchment paper or a silicone mat placed into a heat proof baking pan or cookie sheet.
+If you’re using parchment paper folds the sides up into a small rectangular box to contain it, otherwise you risk the oil melting and dripping off and wasting.

 Determining the THC content of cannabutter made using marijuana concentrates is a very important part of the cooking process.
 If your marijuana butter edibles are too strong they could lead to severe reactions in people.
 Eating too much THC isn’t enjoyable.
 Because of this, you will need to make sure that you properly dosage your edibles one cooking with the BHO.